odradev/odradev.github.io/docusaurus/docs/tutorials/odra-sol.md

 </TabItem>
 </Tabs>

 In Odra, you can define constants using the `const` keyword.
 Constants are immutable and can be of any type, including custom types.
 In addition to constants, Solidity also supports the `immutable` keyword, which is used to set the value of a variable once, in the constructor.
-Further attempts to alter this value results in a compile error.
-Rust does not have an equivalent to Solidity's `immutable` keyword.
+Further attempts to alter this value result in a compile error.
+Odra/Rust does not have an equivalent to Solidity's `immutable` keyword.

 ### Variables